JaredTPonting/JaredTPonting/README.md

 ## Hi there 👋
-I am a Python data scientist with extensive experience in Python, including expertise in Pandas for data manipulation and Plotly with Dash for creating interactive visualizations (aswell as matplotlib and seaborn ofcourse).
+I am a Python data scientist with extensive experience in Python, including expertise in Pandas for data manipulation and Plotly with Dash for creating interactive visualizations (aswell as matplotlib and seaborn).
 Recently, I decided to learn C++ to enhance my understanding of systems programming and develop high-performance applications.
 This new skill complements my existing knowledge and broadens my capabilities in both data science and performance-critical software development.

 ### Here's some stuff I've done: